ALTHOUGH I AM RETIRED... I HAVE NOT REMOVED THE FOLLOWING INFORMATION BECAUSE IT MIGHT BE USEFUL TO YOU AS YOU FIND A THERAPIST OR READ MY GUIDEBOOK.

 compatible ground with neurobiology and modern psychotherapy.
 We now know as fact that when there is

 a conscious connection between the brain and the body, more profound change and

 healing can take place.

-In my practice, I am always
+In my practice, I was always

 breath, be fully in the moment, move your body, or experience some right/left